AlinaC71/AlinaC71/README.md

 ### Hi there 👋
 Welcome to my GitHub Repository!

-🌱 I’m currently learning Python Programming through HyperionDev!
+🌱 I’m currently learning Data Science through HyperionDev!
 Here you will find some of the projects I have worked on during the course.